WPSurfer.com

 Blocking ASN’s?

-I don’t like blocking ASN’s because some legitimate companies use them.
+I don’t like blocking ASN’s because some legitimate companies such as ad networks use them.

 If you block Amazon or Digital Ocean servers, you have to build a whitelist and that takes time and work.